graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-Scalars and enums are the underlying type of leaf nodes of any GraphQL operation.
-Field selections are never allowed on leaf nodes.
+Field selections on scalars or enums are never allowed, because they are the leaf nodes of any GraphQL operation.

 The following is valid.